zachmeador/clanker/docs/dev_notes/thoughts.md

 - later, what about an extremely simple console ui sdk? prefabs for a couple menu types or dialogs idk

+- way later, probably refactor/redesign the console/tools modules

+## really rough maybe ideas

+- when clanker agent calls a tool, current ux is the output is only seen by the agent and the agent usually relays it back to the user.
+    - always want this? thinking no, for having something like a mini-ui within the console. or just console prints with formatting.
+    - and/or, a verbosity setting that ran show truncated output from the tool call
+- and/or, custom ui widgets that can run in console, built on the fly by clanker through a tool call. like if a user needs to pick from a certain set of things, a menu basically.
+    - simple, not a framework.
+- convention for push notifications to a phone

 ## app ideas

 - something like a fully automated obsidian vault with basic md publishing utilities. stores in vault, user could i guess point obsidian to that vault dir and use it that way too?
 - user request: flashcard building from obsidian vault, other sources
-- a silly weather app that knows that *exact* weather i like and tells me to go outside.
+- a weather app that knows the *exact* weather i like and tells me to go outside.
+    - later, someday, work on a messaging system
 - the actual recipe app i want:
     - would be agent-based, so clanker calling it would be a "subagent" i guess
     - stored in the vault, similar to obsidian's frontmatter format